ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

     }
 };
 ```
-The `"opened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value of the header
+The `"opened" : ("onIssueOpened", IssueOpenedEvent)` entry indicates that when the value of the
-`<HEADER_TO_CONSIDER>` is `issue` and the value for the JSON payload key `<PAYLOAD_KEY_TO_CONSIDER>` is `opened`,
+`<HEADER_TO_CONSIDER>` header is `issue` and the value of the `<PAYLOAD_KEY_TO_CONSIDER>` JSON payload key is `opened`,
 dispatching should happen to a resource named `onIssueOpened`.

-The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
+The first parameter of this resource will be the generic `websub:Notification` record and the second parameter will
-be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.